grcc-cis-openlab/web-applications/docs-src/setting-up-ec2-tutorial.md

 ### Allocate an Elastic IP address and associate it with your EC2 instance

-Our next step is to assign a permanent IP address to your EC2 instance - this is required to install a SSL/TLS certificate, which we'll need in order to enable HTTPS (an encrypted version of a standard page request).
+Our next step is to assign a permanent IP address to your EC2 instance - this is required to install a SSL/TLS certificate, which we'll need in order to enable HTTPS (an encrypted version of a standard web request).
 While not strictly required, HTTPS is considered best practice, especially when installing tools such as phpMyAdmin for managing our databases (you'll do this step later in the tutorial).

 #### Allocate an Elastic IP address